Posts Tagged meta-blogging

 27 January 2010

 After days and days of dealing with open source tech support (who are helpful but ultimately not on the hook for anything), I finally figured out a way to get this “subscribe” feature working.
+At the end of the day, I had to actually downgrade to an earlier version.
+It’s not as fancy as the newest version, but at least it’s working.
+I won’t bore you with any more than that.

 The Story So Far…